 Internal Cracks in Plaster Walls

-Cracks in plaster walls can occur if the plaster dried too quickly, if it was mixed incorrectly or as part of environmental change (like temperature/moisture) in your home over time – these types of cracks can be resolved with simple repairs.
-If the cracks return, are more than 5mm wide and/or there are corresponding cracks on the external wall then it could suggest wall movement and structural issues that will need to be investigated.
+Cracks in plaster walls can occur if the plaster dried too quickly, if it was mixed incorrectly or as part of environmental change (like temperature/moisture) in your home over time.
+These types of cracks can be resolved with simple repairs.
+If the cracks return, are more than 5mm wide and/or there are corresponding cracks on the external wall then it could suggest wall movement and structural issues.
+These will need to be investigated.